NavigationContentFooter

 Enabling authentication

-In order to enforce authentication, we need to enable authentication and restart the MongoDB daemon.
+To enforce authentication, you must enable authentication and restart the MongoDB daemon.

 1. Open the configuration file.